Tianscar/notcute/README.md

 "Any problem in computer science can be solved with another layer of indirection [except the problem of too many layers of indirection]."

+A3WT is not a framework built from scratch, just an indirection layer over existing frameworks.
 ## Design
 - A cross-platform desktop/mobile Windowing Toolkit/Game Engine for Java.
 - Modular and flexible.